nwoodr94/cpp-projects/README.md

-# cpp-projects
-This is a C/C++ repository where I will host my scientific works.

 ### Flight Computer

-[Scientific Payload](https://github.com/nwoodr94/cpp-projects/blob/master/scientific-payload.cpp) I programmed a scientific payload consisting of an Arduino MEGA, and an array of sensors.
-This architecture and its capabilities were validated in a field test environment on a sounding rocket.
+The [Scientific Payload](https://github.com/nwoodr94/cpp-projects/blob/master/scientific-payload.cpp) project is a script I wrote for the University of Washington's Rockets and Instrumentation Laboratory.
+This script ran on an Arduino MEGA that I wired up to read data from sensors in a field test environment.

-The computer reads the following physical properties of a typical spaceflight trajectory and writes data to an SD card.
+The computer reads the following physical properties of a typical spaceflight trajectory, and writes data to an SD card.

 1. Acceleration (x,y,z)
 2. Gyroscope (roll,pitch,yaw)